 Fruit flies are very attracted to anything that is fermenting or has products of fermentation in it.
 This is why you’ll typically find them around overripe or rotting fruit for example.
 They also love to be in moist, damp environments which is why they tend to reproduce in kitchen sink drains, where they can hide as well as feed on food particles that may be in the sink.

 Fruits, fruit drinks, beer, wine, ciders, and vinegar are all substances that have byproducts of fermentation within them.
 Because of this, fruit flies are naturally attracted to the smell that they emit.
 Any of those substances that have the fruit essence within them would work better than the white vinegar would, but when you’re in a pinch and you don’t have those things on hand, white vinegar can be an effective alternative.
+You can use white vinegar to make a trap that help you get rid of fruit flies.

 How to Make a White Vinegar Fruit Fly Trap